Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Try out the New Setting

-Open the Form in normal View and try moving the cursor from one field to the other by tapping Tab Key or Enter Key.
+Open the Form in normal View and try moving the cursor from one field to the other by tapping the Tab Key or the Enter Key.
 The insertion point will position at the end of the field contents.

 Share: